shawnmolloy/slate/source/index.html.md

 ```

 Valassis requires the use of OAuth2.0 Access Tokens to access the API.
 Access Tokens are generated from Token Request calls made using a Customer Key and Customer Secret.
-You maybe eligible to register for a Client Key and Clinet Secret at our [developer portal](http://developer.valassis.com).
+You maybe eligible to register for a Client Key and Client Secret at our [developer portal](http://developer.valassis.com).

 Alternatively the Customer Key and Customer Secret with be provided to you by a Valassis Implementation Representative.